ibm-cloud-architecture/refarch-eda-item-inventory-sql-flink/README.md

 Things to do:

 - Open the simulator at http://localhost:8000
-- Browse Kafka messages at http://localhost:9000
+- Browse Kafka messages with Kafdrop at http://localhost:9000

-Note: the `flink_job` service currently fails until the `item` topic appears in Kafka.
+Note: the `flink_job` service currently fails until the `items` topic appears in Kafka.
 Once items are generated, run `docker-compose start flink_job` to start the job.
 Items are generated on the "Simulator" page in the UI.